ropensci/rnaturalearthdata/cran-comments.md

 ## revdepcheck results

-We checked 18 reverse dependencies (13 from CRAN + 5 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 19 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

-- We saw 0 new problems
+- We saw 1 new problems
 - We failed to check 0 packages

+Issues with CRAN packages are summarised below.

+### New problems

+(This reports the first line of each new failure)

+- BeeBDC
+  checking tests ...

 ## R CMD check results